MIT-SPARK/Kimera-PGMO/README.md

 #### Mesh Frontend
 - `horizon` is the compressor horizon.
 We are currently using an geometric octree based mesh simplification technique, vertices that is outside the horizon will no longer be in the octree allowing a new vertex to be places near it.
 - `output_mesh_resolution` resolution of the full mesh.
 Set to less than the Kimera-Semantics / Voxblox voxel size if you don't want any simplification on the full mesh.
+- `graph_comppression_method` sets the compression method to extract simplified mesh for deformation graph.
+Recommended: `1`.
+- `full_compression_method` sets the compression method for the full mesh.
+Recommended: `2`.
 - `robot_id` can be just set to the default `0` if running single robot.
 This is really only important for the multirobot case.
 - `d_graph_resolution` resolution of the simplified mesh to be added to the deformation graph.
 - `log_path` path to the folder to save the mesh-frontend log file.